Jeep Wrangler Certified Pre-Owned Warranty

 In our full breakdown of Jeep's extended warranty, we found that the cost to purchase a separate extended warranty for a 2020 Jeep Wrangler was around $500 to $600 per year of additional bumper-to-bumper coverage.
 That was for the official Jeep extended warranty, sold by a branch of Stellantis called Mopar.

-We also found an online vendor of these plans called Zeigler Auto Group, who consistently quoted us 40% less than our local dealers for the same exact coverage (the $500 to $600 estimate already includes the 40% lower rate).
+We also found an online vendor of these plans called Zeigler Auto Group, which consistently quoted us 40% less than our local dealers for the same exact coverage (the $500 to $600 estimate already includes the 40% lower rate).

 The caveat to these warranties is the $200 deductible applied to each repair.
 By contrast, the CPO coverage charges no deductible.
 You can always lower your extended warranty deductible to $100 or even zero dollars, but the cost goes up by roughly 5% or 10%, respectively.